|

 on the

-last pages of the journal.
+last pages of this issue.
 Authors will be sent page proofs for

 correction.

-Bertrand Russell Society receive a subscription in their annual
+Bertrand Russell Society are entitled to a subscription in their

 membership.